What makes a good Software Test engineer?

 described previously in 'What if there isn't enough time for thorough testing?'

 apply.
-The tester might then do ad hoc testing, or write
+The tester might then do ad hoc or exploratory testing, or write

 up a limited test plan based on the risk analysis.